top of page

 With renewed energy, I dove into my music composition Masters at the University of Bristol, while also starting to advertise my music teaching services there as well.
 I'll admit, things were slow to take off, to the point where I'd finished the Masters and had to work in retail while the music teaching business grew.
 The stresses that came with trying to maintain this balance (among other things) meant that my mental health took a tumble but within the year I was back on my feet and able to take on the teaching and music composing full-time.

-The day I submitted my first self-employed tax return was a really good one.
-It was the first time I felt like I actually had a working business and a sense of where I was headed with my career.
-Since then, the business had grown each year, giving me the opportunity to work with some amazing and inspiring people.
+The day I submitted my first self-employed tax return was a good one.
+It was the first time I felt like I had a sense of where I was headed with my career.
+Since then, the business has grown each year, giving me the opportunity to work with some amazing and inspiring people.

 The only way was up from here and I was soon able to marry the woman I loved, buy her a kitten for her birthday, go on some fantastic holidays together (without the cat), and begin planning our lives together (with the cat).